uk-tre/website/docs/events/wg_workshops/2024-09-02-september-meeting/index.md

 #### European Perspective

-- The European model, such as the European Open Science Cloud, emphasizes setting common standards without full governmental control, highlighting an alternative approach to federation through treaties or defacto standards.
+- The European model, such as the European Open Science Cloud, emphasizes setting common standards without full governmental control, highlighting an alternative approach to federation through treaties or de facto standards.
-- Maturity and Opportunities

 #### Data Controllers and Governance